djw533/hamburger/README.md

 optional arguments:
   -h, --help            show this help message and exit -i MANDATORY, --mandatory MANDATORY
                         Mandatory hmm profile input <required if not using -t flag>
   -a ACCESSORY, --accessory ACCESSORY
                         Accessory hmm profile input
   -g GFF [GFF ...], --gff GFF [GFF ...]
                         Gff file(s) to search.
-Can be used in combination with --fasta or standalone (if fasta is appended to the end of the gff inbetween a line with ##FASTA)
-  -f FASTA [FASTA ...], --fasta FASTA [FASTA ...]
+Can be used in combination with --fasta or standalone (if fasta is appended to the end of the gff inbetween a line with ##FASTA) -f FASTA [FASTA ...], --fasta FASTA [FASTA ...]
                         Fasta file(s) to search.
 Can be used in combination with --gff or standalone, in which case prodigal will predict CDSs
   -m MIN_GENES, --min_genes MIN_GENES
                         Minimum number of genes in gene cluster, default = 4 -l GENES_GAP, --genes_gap GENES_GAP
                         Maximum number of genes gap between hits, default = 10 -u UPSTREAM, --upstream UPSTREAM
-                        Number of nucleotides to include upstream/"right" of gene cluster, default = 0 -d DOWNSTREAM, --downstream DOWNSTREAM
+                        Number of nucleotides to include upstream/"right" of gene cluster, default = 0
+  -d DOWNSTREAM, --downstream DOWNSTREAM
-                        Number of nucleotides to include downstream/"left" of gene cluster, default = 0 -c CUTOFF, --cutoff CUTOFF
+                        Number of nucleotides to include downstream/"left" of gene cluster, default = 0
+  -c CUTOFF, --cutoff CUTOFF
-                        Cutoff HMMER score for each hit, default = 20 -t, --t6ss            Automatic searching for T6SSs, uses min_genes = 11, genes_gap = 12, mandatory hmm profile of all 13 tss genes
+                        Cutoff HMMER score for each hit, default = 20 -t, --t6ss            Automatic searching for T6SS loci, uses min_genes = 4,
+                        genes_gap = 10, mandatory hmm profile of 13 tssA-M
+                        genes
   -ft, --filter_t6ss    Skip to filtering of T6SSs
   -n NUM_THREADS, --num_threads NUM_THREADS
                         Number of threads to use, default = 1 -k, --keep_files      Keep all intermediate files produced, default = False -o OUTPUT, --output OUTPUT
                         Output directory, default =Hamburger output.
 Will not write over a previously existing output folder!
+  -q, --itol            Create itol output for number of T6SSs and subtypes
+                        per strain
-  -q, --itol            Create itol output for number of T6SSs and subtypes per strain -w, --overwrite       Overwrite existing output folder -s, --save_gffs       Save output gff files
+  -w, --overwrite       Overwrite existing output folder -s, --save_gffs       Save output gff files
   -v, --version         Print version and exit

 ```